angular/angular/aio/content/guide/lifecycle-hooks.md

     </td>
     <td>

-      Implements an `ngDoCheck()` method with custom change detection.
+      Implements the `ngDoCheck()` method with custom change detection.
-      See how often Angular calls this hook and watch it post changes to a log.
+      Watch the hook post changes to a log to see how often Angular calls this hook.

     </td>
   </tr>